OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7-strategies.rst

   available is to move them in the assets folder.
 Please access them in templates via oViewCon::getModuleUrl() method as stated earlier.
 * Check for usages of deprecated, removed or changed shop classes in your module and udpate those places.
+  See `:ref:_port_to_v7-removed-functions-20221123` for more information.
+Try out the mentioned rector tool, it's a big help.
 * Run your unit and integration tests, they should point out the most urgend problems.
 Fix those places.
 * Try activating the module via console-command until you get an ok response.

 Now it's time for taking care of the frontend.
-We recommend you switch to the Twig Engine but in the first step, the best approach might be to first make the module work with smarty engine as you already have smarty templates for the 6.5 version.
+We recommend you switch to the Twig Engine but in the first step, the best approach in case you are not yet fully familiar with twig might be to first make the module work with smarty engine, You should have smarty templates for the 6.5 version so we can go from there.
-Installation of smarty eninge is described in section `:ref:
+Installation of smarty engine is described in `:ref:update/eshop_from_65_to_7/install_smarty_engine:Switching to the legacy Smarty template engine`.
+Smarty templates are registered in the module's metadata.php, you need to adapt the paths to be relative to the module's root directory.
+Now it's time to have a look into frontend, whether your module is working as expected.
+Run your aceptance tests.
+OXID's Testing Library is deprecated but still usable for version 7.

+.. todo: #HR: this section needs some more explanation.
+Also need to try out if it's even possible to run 6.5 tests on 7.0 without major changes.

+Let's assume your module works just fine with Smarty template engine.
+It's time now to add twig templates.
+Two things necessary to start the conversion:

 * Do not use jquery, use vanilla Javascript, it makes the change from smarty to twig engine easier.
+* Use the https://github.com/OXID-eSales/smarty-to-twig-converter, it does not catch all places but it makes conversion way easier.
+* Now have a look at how twig inheritance is working and adapt templates accordingly :doc:`Twig Template Engine </development/modules_components_themes/module/using_twig_in_module_templates>`.
+ The templates are no longer registred in metadata.php, but now they need to follow the twig theme structure in case of extending theme templates.

+* Adjust you tests